-For swimming and bathing, here are extraordinary sites around the world!
-Be sure to visit it on your next vacation…
+For swimming and bathing, here are extraordinary sites from around the world!
+Be sure to visit them on your next vacation…

-Fresh or salty, icy or as hot as you want, it’s often the water we’re looking for when we take a family vacation in the South.
-But how to choose your destination?
-We’ve compiled this list of coveted spots for swimming.
-Quite informal, it could nevertheless be useful to you.
+Whether fresh or salty, icy or as warm as you desire, it’s often the water we seek when planning a family vacation in the South.
+But how do you choose your destination?
+We’ve compiled a list of coveted spots for swimming.
+Although quite informal, it could nevertheless be useful to you.

 Panoramic Rooftop Pool at Marina Bay Sands, Singapore